plaid/support/changelog/14-01-28-Sandboxing.md

 ##Overview

 We've made some major changes to the API, some of which are breaking to current users.
-Our previous domain (api-dev.plaid.io) will remain active with the old version for the forseeable future while users migrate.
+Our previous domain (api-dev.plaid.io) will remain active with the old version for the immediate future while users migrate.

 Changes are as follows:
  * Domain and Route Changes